rappie/echidna-curve-reentrancy-hack/README.md

     }
 ```

-Echidna typically detects the bug within 5 minutes using a single worker.
-The sequence leading to the hacks can be seen below.
+Echidna typically detects the bug within 5 minutes on a single worker.
+The sequence leading to the hack can be seen below.
 ```
 testProfit(): failed!💥
   Call sequence, shrinking 1739/5000: